AndreLovichi/trollsAndCastles/README.md

-# trolls-and-castles
+# Trolls & Castles
-Trolls &amp; Castles: A 1-dimension game to get started with IA
+Trolls & Castles: A 1-dimension game to get started with IA